-As discussed in detail in [9] and [80], gas heating plays an important but not decisive role during PC constriction in rare gases, except Helium.
-The main effect is caused by the non-linear dependence of atomic excitation rate on electron density caused by the Maxwellization of the EEPF due to Coulomb interactions among electrons (see later).
-In Helium, the constriction occurs in the form of an "optical constriction," i.e., localization of excitation rates towards the axis (see [9] for more details).
-Fig. 15(b) illustrates the effects of different factors on the current-voltage characteristics of PC in Neon.
+As discussed in detail in ^{80,9}, gas heating plays an important but not decisive role during PC constriction in rare gases, except Helium.
+The main effect is caused by the non-linear dependence of atomic excitation rate on electron density caused by the Maxwellization of the EEPF due to Coulomb interactions among electrons (see below).
+In Helium, the constriction occurs in the form of an "optical constriction", i.e. localization of excitation rates towards the axis (see Ref 9 for more details).
+Figure 15b illustrates the effects of different factors on the current-voltage characteristics of PC in Neon.